jroakes/AutoMCP/README.md

 # AutoMCP: Build MCP servers from OpenAPI specs

+> **⚠️ ALPHA WARNING:** AutoMCP is in active development and *not* production-ready.
+The codebase is changing rapidly and may fail unpredictably.
+Proceed with caution!

 AutoMCP is a tool for automatically generating [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/mcp) tools, resources, and prompts from OpenAPI specifications.

 ## Features